JeedenPOGIta/ProgrammingAssignment3/README.md

 <br>

 ```
-#Load the file into the code
+#Load the file into the code - assign it to a variable 'df'
 df = pd.read_csv("cars.csv")
 ```